 He came back in 1945 and picked up where he left off.
 In fact, he won the Maxwell Award in 1946 and was a consensus All-American after helping the Bulldogs win the Sugar Bowl.

-Hoage played for Georgia from 1980 to 1983, and he was a two-time consensus All-American.
+Hoage played for Georgia from 1980 to 1983 and was a two-time consensus All-American.
 Hoage finished with 14 career interceptions, and 12 came in 1982.
 Hoage was a big-time player who played his best games on the biggest stage.

-Sinkwich was the first Bulldog player ever to win the Heisman Trophy, and he won it in 1942, the same year the Bulldogs won the national championship.
-He led the NCAA in rushing with 1,103 yards in 1941, and he set an NCAA single-season record for total offense with 2,187 yards the following year.
+Sinkwich was the first Bulldog player to win the Heisman Trophy, and he won it in 1942, the same year the Bulldogs won the national championship.
+He led the NCAA in rushing with 1,103 yards in 1941 and set an NCAA single-season record for total offense with 2,187 yards the following year.

 Not only did Sinkwich win the Heisman, but he was also a two-time All-American and won the AP Male Athlete of the Year in 1942.
 Sinkwich was inducted into the College Football Hall of Fame in 1954